jdberry/tag/README.md

 ### Find all files on the filesystem with tag(s)

 The *find* operation searches across your local filesystem for all files that contain the specified tags.
+This uses the same filesystem metadata database that Spotlight uses, so it is fast.

 	tag --find tagname
 	tag --find tagname,tagname2...